 This is the character who can commit themselves to a single goal completely, absolutely, and unflinchingly.
 In pursuit of a goal they have no limits, inhibitions, or fear.
-Nothing chains them or holds them back (thus the name).
+Nothing chains them or holds them back (thus the name.)
 You cannot make them flinch or falter.
 They cannot be intimidated, blackmailed, coerced, or otherwise convinced to back off from achieving their goal.
 There is no sacrifice they are unwilling to make or principle they are unwilling to compromise.
 The traits that make a character Unfettered can be summarized as follows:

-Ignores moral guidelines:The Unfettered is not just Above Good and Evil, he's left that behind a while ago.
-All that matters is "helps achieve goal" or "impedes achieving goal".
+- Ignores moral guidelines: Unfettered Bob is not just Above Good and Evil, he's left that behind a while ago.
+His only code is win, win, win.
 Does Unfettered Bob have to find a cure for Ebola, AIDS and cancer in order to overthrow the evil empire?
 Okay, he'll do it, the evil empire's pharmaceuticals CEOs are going to find themselves running out of business.
+Does Bob have to assassinate a key member of the empire, now at the wrong end of Bob's gun, and Bob's Kid Sidekick is begging him not to pull the trigger and become a murderer?
+Bob doesn't care, and the poor kid accompanying Bob will now have to spend the rest of his life haunted by the horrific image of a man's head being blown apart into bloody borscht.
 Wait, now Bob has to burn down an orphanage to get at the Emperor?
 Okay, he'll do that too.
 Sorry, kids, but Bob's need outweighs your lives.

 - Devoid of apprehension or indecision in their actions: When Unfettered Bob makes decisions, he makes them now, and doesn't waffle over them.
 Neither failure, nor anything else, is feared by these characters, since for them regret is irrelevant if not impossible.
-It's not even a question of notgivingup for these characters; they simply can not look at the world in a way where their goal appears impossible (unless they change their mind and their goal, in which case the new goal is likewise viewed).
+It's not even a question of not giving up for these characters; they simply cannot look at the world in a way where their goal appears impossible (unless they change their mind and their goal, in which case the new goal is likewise viewed).
 This doesn't mean Unfettered Bob is hasty, though; an unfettered character is willing to wait years to achieve their goal if that sort of patience is required.

-Lacks emotions, or doesn't let them interfere in decision making: There are two reactions an unfettered character can have to doing something unsavory, like sacrificing comrades or innocents.
+- Lacks emotions, or doesn't let them interfere in decision making: There are two reactions an unfettered character can have to doing something unsavory, like sacrificing comrades or innocents.
 They can react with callousness and indifference, showing no real emotion or feeling of loss.
 Alternatively, they can react with much emotional anguish — but this anguish has no effect on how they behave.
 Unfettered characters showing this second reaction may cry or be physically sick when in private, or even when publicly making the sacrifice, but that won't slow them down.
-They do not worry, since anxiety is irrelevant to achieving their goals.
+They do not worry since anxiety is irrelevant to achieving their goals.

 But The Unfettered does not have to be all purely unfettered all the time.